 Project duration: One year

-Helleh protected area (about 46783 ha) is located in Booshehr Province, in the southwest of the country.
+Helleh protected area (about 46783 ha) is located in Bushehr Province, in the southwest of the country.
 Helleh River is the main source of water supply at Helleh protected area.
-The construction of Rais Ali Dilavari Dam in 2008 has a significant impact on discharge of the river.
+The construction of Rais Ali Dilavari Dam in 2008 has a significant impact on the discharge of the river.
 Cultivation of date palms and extra exploitation of water from Shapur and Dalaki rivers has increased water consumption and consequently reduction of entrance discharge of the rivers to the wetland.
-Moreover, climate change and reduction in rainfall has led to droughts and lack of water which ultimately water shortage have become acute.
+Moreover, climate change and reduction in rainfall have led to droughts and lack of water which ultimately water shortage has become acute.

 The project, defined on the basis of public-private partnership, supported by the UNDP and coordinated by the Government of Iran (Department of Environment) and the Global Environment Facility (GEF) aims to reduce and eliminate the threats to, and permanently sustain the Helleh wetland.